MadMacMad/SurfaceEdit/README.md

 Open source software for editing and removing seams on photogrammetry textures.
 Early alpha.
-At the moment it doesn't work :)
+At the moment the project is at the stage of designing the architecture and developing the basic functions.
+Some of them have already been implemented, but the release will not take place soon.
+There is still a lot to do

 Some progress:
-RealTime Texture Panting With UNDO/REDO - https://www.youtube.com/watch?v=x7kwf4HOW90
+RealTime Texture Panting With UNDO/REDO - https://www.youtube.com/watch?v=AfzSRBYXdJE
-It will be used in drawing masks for layers